It’s important to introduce breaks in a conversation. Especially when you want to create a deep connection.

 Well then, you don’t like the country.
 Good?
 Right?
 But you said as well and everything that’s even related to it.

 No!
 Not at all!
 You should now become aware that you’ve hurt a part of her identity.

 If she’s Peruvian and accepts it or not, she can’t change that.
 It will always be part of her core.

-Or how you say as well: Her heart is rooted to Peru.
+Or how you say as well: Her heart is rooted in Peru.
 If you like it or not.

 And you’ve just said you don’t like Peru and everything that’s somehow related to this country.

-In that case, she can only relate it back to herself.
+In that case, she can only relate it to herself.

 And especially you don’t accept her personality like it is.